Policies

 Policy Summary

 Australia has vast mineral wealth, but once it's dug out of the ground and sent overseas, it's gone.
-The Good Party thinks a royalty levied on these finite resources is fair and reasonable.
+The Good Party thinks royalty payments, similar to those levied on exported fossil fuels by Norway, on these finite resources are fair and reasonable.

 Royalties could be adjusted as world market prices move up or down to be equitable for both the miners and the nation.